101zh/NRG948FeedbackLab/instructions.md

 1. Go to `Robot.java` which is under `src/main/java/frc/robot`
 2. Now we're going to create variables:
-    - Create an initialize a motor controller variable.
+    - Create and initialize a motor controller variable.
 Type: `SparkMax`
         - ID: `1`
     - Create a relative encoder variable.
 Type: `RelativeEncoder`
     - Create and initialize a gyro variable.
 Type: `Pigeon2`